lolaedun/meditation/README.md

 * As a user, I would like to be able to switch from child mode to adult mode.
 * As a user, I would ike to be able to cycle through different affirmations and sounds.
 * As a user, I would like to be able to switch off sound but keep timer going.
-* As a user, I would like to be share my meditation or affirmation with a friend
+* As a user, I would like to be share my meditation or affirmation with a friend.

 ### **Site owners Goals**
-* To build a simple API for child affirmations
+* To build a simple API for child affirmations.
-* To call in API for adult affirmations
+* To call in API for adult affirmations.
-* To create different user modes
+* To create different user modes.
 * To collate different background sounds for meditation.
 * To collate different background images to sync with meditations.
 * To Animate breathing object during meditation.